patternfly/patternfly-react/packages/react-styles/README.md

 ### `getModifier(styles: { [key: string]: PFStyleObject }, modifier: string, defaultModifer?: string): PFStyleObject | null;`

-Since pf-next-core is maintaining a pattern of using `pf-m-modifier` for modifiers we will provide a utility for consumers to easily get the modifier given the style object and the desired modifier.
+Since PatternFly 4 Core is maintaining a pattern of using `pf-m-modifier` for modifiers we will provide a utility for consumers to easily get the modifier given the style object and the desired modifier.
 A default can be provided as well if the given variant does not exist.
 Returns `null` if none are found.

 #### Example